Reference Service Press

 Exciting new titles are in preparation at RSP.
 Soon, your fundseeking--particularly on the undergraduate and graduate school levels--will become even easier.
-If you want to be alerted to new RSP products, or informed about new developments in financial aid overall, be sure to subscribe to RSP Funding Update, our electronic newsletter.
-It's free.

 Our crack team of sophisticated information sleuths are continuously modifying and adding to the 45,000+ unique funding records that make up our electronic database (a far cry from the 400 entries contained in the first edition of the women's directory!).
 Now, when we produce a book, the carefully selected entries from our award-winning financial aid database are reviewed electronically by editors in geographically-dispersed locations, are formatted using a layout and font chosen specifically for maximum utility, and are issued simultaneously in both book and eBook versions.

 But, there's one thing that hasn't changed during the past 35 years, and that's our passionate commitment to collecting, organizing, and disseminating--both in print and electronic form--the most current and accurate information available on scholarships, fellowships, loans, grants, awards, and other funding opportunities.